Is it wrong for a Christian be a pessimist?

 Being optimistic does not mean we must always put on a happy face, view everyone through that filter that makes them look angelic, or be the president of the Optimist Club.
 Having a hopeful yet realistic attitude is both healthy and biblical.
 A hopeful perspective helps us grow in our faith as we deal with the things that come around in life—both good and bad.

 Yes, we're all sinful people incapable of perfect righteousness this side of Heaven—that's real life.
-It's important to understand that, especially when a Christian friend lets us down or a church official is caught in a scandal.
+It's important to understand that, especially when a Christian friend betrays us or a church official is caught in a scandal.
 They may be professing Christians, but they're trapped in earthly bodies bound by the reality of a world broken by sin.
 We shouldn’t be surprised when others let us down, but we should hope for their restoration—just as we hope for our own when WE inevitably fail to meet God’s standards.

 ALSO SEE: